• News

 At a glance

-Always take financial advice to ensure you know all your downsizing options – you may have more options than you imagine.
+• Consider getting financial advice to ensure you know all your downsizing options – you may have more options than you think.

-Downsizing.
-It could be the solution to a house that’s become too big or costly to maintain.
-Or the way to release money to live your retirement to the full, or even help out your children.
+Downsizing could be the solution to a house that’s become too big or costly to maintain.
+It might be the way to release money to live your retirement to the full, or even help out your children.
 It could mark the beginning of a brand new single life if you’re starting over.

 Every downsizer has a valid reason for selling up and sizing down.
 But whatever your reasons, money – either the need to save it or find more of it – is usually the driving factor.